-In the RBg board team he is responsible for social
+In the RBg board team he is responsible for internal and external networking as well as communication with HR.

 joined Bosch in 2003.
 The mechanical engineer and